 I stayed for the full four-year term at Gettysburg, and graduated in 1963.
 What to do next?
 Should I go out and actually get a real job?
 Or should I go to graduate school?
 I opted for graduate school, and went to Brown University in Providence, Rhode Island.

-At Brown, I did my research in experimental physics, working for a rather eccentric character by the name of Philip J. Bray.
+At Brown, I did my research in experimental physics, working for a rather eccentric character by the name of Philip J. Bray, who was department chairman at the time.
 Specifically, my PhD thesis was on the subject of nuclear magnetic resonance in glass.
 Our laboratory was virtually the only place in the world doing research in this rather esoteric area.

 I finished up my PhD thesis in 1968.
 At that time, there was a glut of new PhDs on the market and a relative shortage of jobs in either academe or industry, and you began to hear horror stories about PhDs driving taxicabs, tending bars, etc. I decided to stall for a year or so, and took an overseas visiting fellowship at the University of Sheffield in England.